singh2010nidhi/Heart-Failure-Prediction-using-MSAzure/README.md

 service.update(enable_app_insights = True)
 ```

-*Figure x : The screenshot below shows the Application Insight Enabled for the deployed model.*
+*Figure 20 : The screenshot below shows the Application Insight Enabled for the deployed model.*

 ![](images/Deployed_Model_Details2.png)

-*Figure y : We can access the logs through the Application Insights URL*
+*Figure 21 : We can access the logs through the Application Insights URL*

 ![](images/Application_Insights.png)